Church of Our Lady and St Rose of Lima, Weoley Castle

 The Church of Our Lady and St Rose of Lima, Weoley Castle is a Roman Catholic parish in the Archdiocese of Birmingham.

 History

 The parish was established in the early 1930s.
 The foundation stone for a parish hall was laid in 1933, adjacent to the site of the current church.
+It was designed by the architect George Bernard Cox.
 Services were held in the hall until a school was built in 1936.